 In 2019-2020, approximately 1,100 students successfully secured PEY Co-op work-terms in 350 companies.
 Some of our past and current out-of-province and international work-terms include Alberta, British Columbia, Newfoundland & Labrador, United States, Peru, Barbados, Belgium, Botswana, Netherlands, France, Germany, Hungary, Spain, Switzerland, Finland, United Kingdom, Qatar, United Arab Emirates, India, Japan, Malaysia, Mauritius, South Korea, Taiwan, China, Hong Kong and Singapore.

-Our purpose is to help engineering undergraduates build professional-level communication skills.
-Our faculty are integrated in courses across the curriculum from first to fourth year.
+Our purpose is to help engineering undergraduates build professional-level, discipline specific communication skills.
+Our instructors are integrated into engineering courses across the curriculum in every program, from first to fourth year.
 Additionally, we facilitate one-to-one tutoring, offer elective courses (part of the Certificate in Communication) and workshops.

 We create practices, programs and partnerships that enable engineering undergrads to become confident and effective communicators who will become leaders in their fields.
 For more information, visit us online.

 The Jeffrey Skoll BASc/MBA program provides University of Toronto engineering students with the opportunity to pursue a Master of Business Administration (MBA) degree at the Rotman School of Management immediately after completion of their BASc.
 This program is unique in Canada.
 Students admitted into the program will be considered for a Skoll scholarship to partially offset the Rotman MBA tuition.

 Why combine engineering and business?
 Today’s engineers are often team leaders, project managers, company directors and entrepreneurs, and make a significant impact in the business world.
 The Skoll BASc/MBA program offers select students the opportunity to earn both technical and management qualifications, to become the next generation of leaders in business and industry.